 When I first started preparing vegetarian meals, I had the most difficult time thinking of creative dishes.
-As a meat lover, I tend to get hungry quick if I don’t have enough protein in a vegetarian dish.
-Over the years, I have fine-tuned recipes and now can proudly say that making a meat-less dish is a cinch.
-These chickpea fritters with salsa verde and queso fresco are the perfect example of a vegetarian meal that deliver on flavor and substance; I almost (keyword here is almost) don’t miss the meat!
+As a meat lover, I tend to get hungry quickly if I don't have enough protein in a vegetarian dish.
+Over the years, I have fine-tuned recipes and now can proudly say that making a meatless dish is a cinch.
+These chickpea fritters with salsa verde and queso fresco are the perfect example of a vegetarian meal that delivers on flavor and substance; I almost (keyword here is almost) don't miss the meat!

 - 1 cup parsley